 For many industries, utilizing remote employees offers several advantages—it provides both the business and worker flexibility in several key areas.

 Much of this plays into the “gig economy”, which allows top talent to flourish by applying their skills when needed.
 Workers can find fulfilling work in many forms, including part-time roles, as a remote constituent.
-This keeps operations lean and ensures you’re not wasting time or money as you can hire remote employees to only do work when absolutely needed.
+This keeps operations lean and ensures your remote recruiting efforts are not wasting time or money as you can hire remote employees to only do work when absolutely needed.

 Remote workers are often happier and more productive too, especially considering most people don’t want to uproot their lives for a temporary or part-time position that could just as easily be performed elsewhere.